 A coordination team administers PLURIEL and meets twice a year in a European or Middle Eastern city.
 The team follows ongoing projects, coordinates new contacts with research groups and prepares the biennial conference.
 Unlike the coordinator who is commissioned by the Federation, the coordination team may add new members based on further new activities.

-Currently, the coordination team is composed of nine members:
+Currently, the coordination team is composed of 12 members: